photoprism/photoprism/setup/pkg/linux/README.md

 Global config defaults can be defined in a `/etc/photoprism/defaults.yml` file (see below).
 When specifying paths, `~` is supported as a placeholder for the current user's home directory, e.g. `~/Pictures`.
 Relative paths can also be specified via `./pathname`.

-Please keep in mind that any changes to the global config options, either [through the UI](https://docs.photoprism.app/user-guide/settings/advanced/), [config files](https://docs.photoprism.app/getting-started/config-files/), or by [setting environment variables](https://docs.photoprism.app/getting-started/config-options/), require a restart to take effect.
+Please keep in mind that any changes to the config options, either [through the UI](https://docs.photoprism.app/user-guide/settings/advanced/), [config files](https://docs.photoprism.app/getting-started/config-files/), or by [setting environment variables](https://docs.photoprism.app/getting-started/config-options/), require a restart to take effect.

 ### `defaults.yml`